A Tenth Anniversary Vacation for Abby and Richard

 I saw some small, hand-carved birds on a vendor’s table.
 The vendor told me they were quail, a bird my wife hunted since she was a child, so I bought her one.

-On Greg Smith’s (I hiked with Greg last spring) recommendation, I drove farther north to the Taos Ski Valley.
+I drove farther north to the Taos Ski Valley.
 At 9200 feet, the air was clear and cool, which reminded me of many years of skiing in the area, including at Taos and nearby Angel Fire.
 The aspens were turning deep yellow in the midst of pine, and made several excellent images.
 I also scoped out a trail head for a future trip to hike Wheeler Peak, the highest point in New Mexico.

 • Morning, Noon and Night